2020 Nissan Sentra Trim Levels with Comparisons & Configurations.

 The following guide thoroughly examines all three trim levels.
 It highlights both what makes them the same and what makes them different in an attempt to simplify the buying process for drivers.

-Compare the 2020 Nissan Sentra S vs SV Trim Levels.
+Compare the 2020 Nissan Sentra S vs SV Trims.
 What is the difference?

 One thing that will not help buyers narrow down their choices with the Sentra is the engine.
 That is because the S trim has the same engine as the other two options.
 It is a 2.0L four-cylinder that produces 149-horsepower and 146 lb-ft, which is up from previous models.
 Working with the engine for drivers is a continuously variable transmission.
 All models are front-wheel-drive exclusively.